Frequently Asked Questions

 When will payment be made?

-Once we have received payment from the insurer, we will confirm the identity of the payee’s (first critical contact) and take steps to release the payout.
+Once we have received payment from the insurer, we will confirm the identity of the payee’s (first critical contact) and take steps to release the benefit amount.

-We will only make a payout by reason of a Named Person’s passing for the sole purpose of meeting or contributing to funeral-related expenses.
-We will require the payee (first critical contact) to give a written undertaking that the payout will be used for that sole purpose and may impose other requirements on the payee (first critical contact) to ensure that the payout is so used.
-We will only make a payout to the extent that the required undertaking is given and to the extent that any such requirements we impose are met.
+We will only make a payment by reason of a Named Person’s passing for the sole purpose of meeting or contributing to funeral-related expenses.
+We will require the payee (first critical contact) to give a written undertaking that the benefit amount will be used for that sole purpose and may impose other requirements on the payee (first critical contact) to ensure that the benefit amount is so used.
+We will only make a payment to the extent that the required undertaking is given and to the extent that any such requirements we impose are met.

-We will only make a payout to the extent that the insurer pays us in respect of the passing of a Nominee.(named person)
+We will only make a payment to the extent that the insurer pays us in respect of the passing of a Nominee.(named person)

 It is a sad fact of life, that some people find that they cannot cope with their own personal and family-related worries.
 With the added everyday pressures of modern times, they often take their own lives.
-We as a company recognise this tragic fact and, whereas many other Insurance companies will not make payouts in suicide cases, we will cover nominees (named persons) for such an eventuality, 12 months after the start of the plan.
-If the suicide was within 12 months, whilst we wouldn’t make a payout, we would, however refund the costs of the payments which had been made during this first 12 months.
+We recognise this tragic fact and, whereas many other companies will not make payments in suicide cases, we will cover nominees (named persons) for such an eventuality, 12 months after the start of the plan.
+If the suicide was within 12 months, whilst we wouldn’t make a payment, we would, however refund the costs of the payments which had been made during this first 12 months.

 How much will be paid when a Named Person passes away?